-Denise had the Caribbean salad for starter but wasn’t keen on the mango vinaigrette, while Lucas had the Lumpfish roe and surimi salad for a starter.
+My wife had the Caribbean salad for starter but wasn’t keen on the mango vinaigrette, while our son had the Lumpfish roe and surimi salad for a starter.
 I’d have put money on him not even touching that, but as it came on the same Mickey shaped plate as his main course, he ate half and then mixed the other half in with his Penne vegetable bolognese main course, and ate the lot.
-We adults didn’t have a dessert, but Lucas tucked into the vanilla ice cream with chocolate chips that came as part of his meal.
+We adults didn’t have a dessert, but my son tucked into the vanilla ice cream with chocolate chips that came as part of his meal.
 He was delighted that the chocolate chips turned out to be mini Smarties and between us we polished it off.
 Remember, sharing is caring!

 The whole dinning experience in The Blue Lagoon was sublime, from the atmosphere to the food to the great service and those boats!
 We ate in some great restaurants on this trip, more of which you will hear at a later date, but this was way ahead at the very top and one of my favourite meals ever.
 I wouldn’t hesitate to go back again, and would recommend it to anyone else as an absolute must.
 Though fish is a big theme on the menu, there are meat options too, and if my son is anything to go by, the kids options are great, too.
 Do yourself a favour – book a table to eat in The Blue Lagoon on your next visit to Disneyland Paris, you won’t regret it.